-The legislative body of a State or county, or the board of directors of a private agency, provides a framework that enables the agency to serve children and families effectively.
+The legislative body of a State or county, or the board of directors of a private agency, provides a framework that enables an agency to serve children and families effectively.
 Typically, the private agency board defines the purpose, goals, and scope of the agency program and services, approves agency policies within which staff work, establishes and maintains a sound financial structure and assures financial support, builds community understanding and support of services provided, and determines if the agency has fulfilled its purpose and responsibilities.
-The following resources describe the structure and purpose of governance boards and suggest best practices for board development and functioning.
+The following resources describe the structure and responsibilities of nonprofit boards in social service organizations, ways to increase the effectiveness of boards, and best practices for board development and functioning.

 Council on Accreditation

 Outlines best practice standards for governance of private human services organizations, including those related to governing body and community representation, mission, community involvement and advocacy, organization of the governing body, governance responsibilities, oversight of investments, and the role of the executive director.

 The Impact of Diversity: Understanding How Nonprofit Board Diversity Affects Philanthropy, Leadership, and Board Engagement (PDF - 747 KB)

 Indiana University Lilly Family School of Philanthropy, Johnson Grossnickle and Associates, & BoardSource (2018)